Throughout its long history, coffee has endured both accolades and opposition.

 Second, there are vast differences in coffee’s pharmacological constituents depending on the type of bean used in the study, the methods of roasting, and the varying ways of preparing coffee, not to mention the differences between commercially available instant coffee versus freshly roasted organic coffee.

-There are also differences in individual sensitivity to caffeine, likely due to the genetic traits related to caffeine metabolism (see “Coded for Caffeine”, in the Spezzatino Coffee issue), as well as lifestyle influences.
+There are also differences in individual sensitivity to caffeine, likely due to the genetic traits related to caffeine metabolism, as well as lifestyle influences.
 For example, the half-life of caffeine is shorter in smokers than non-smokers, while the half-life of caffeine is doubled in women taking oral contraceptives.

 Finally, most research studies observe and measure the effects of a single dose of caffeine rather than the effects of chronic ingestion.
 Yet most coffee drinkers drink coffee daily.